 The act of making tea, breathing in deeply, and making the few minutes during the steeping your time to inhale and exhale profoundly is a lovely way to bring mindfulness and meditation into your tea time ritual and lower your stress level.

 Have you ever had a tea latte?
-Trust me, it's pretty amazing.
+Trust me; it's pretty amazing.

 Tea time is usually accompanied by something sweet like biscuits, cookies, or chocolates.
 I love something light and fresh, but not too much fuss.

-Make an effort for you!
+Make an effort for yourself!

 This ritual is really about self-love and the practice of slowing down and enjoying life.
 I love when I get out one of my beautiful teapots, take time to slowly pour the water over the tea, and use some of my nicer teacups.
 It always makes me feel like this is a treat and something I enjoy.
 Most of the time, Tea Time is my time to take some time out and refresh.